shahharsh176/Shortest-Path-Finder/README.md

 1. If you want to calculate shortest path for source and multiple destinations then select "User" mode when you run the file.

-2. If you want to create your own graph then select "Develpoer" mode when you run the file.
+2. If you want to create your own graph then select "Developer" mode when you run the file.